How much gaming is an excessive amount of gaming?

-This is the question Japan’s pre-eminent dependancy professional, Dr. Susumu Higuchi, is trying to reply as he treats people whose lives have been destroyed by online game dependency.
+This is the question Japan’s pre-eminent dependancy professional, Dr. Susumu Higuchi, is trying to reply to as he treats people whose lives have been destroyed by online game dependency.

 Addiction specialist urges Japan to deal with over-gaming as a intellectual ailment 1